Dudu Hatamoto: Ponte Preta

 On 11 January 2023, Dudu was registered at Ponte Preta, being announced only three days later.

+Feirense

+On 27 July 2023, Liga Portugal 2 side Feirense announced the permanent signing of Dudu, handing him the number 77 shirt.

 Personal life

 On 26 September 2022, Dudu and Botafogo-SP teammates Lucas Delgado and João Diogo were accused of sexual assault in Rio de Janeiro.
 Delgado was released by the club two days later, while Dudu and João Diogo were punished by Botafogo.